PTSD’s symptoms are broken into three categories: reliving the event, avoidance and arousal.

 Other symptoms of PTSD – like dizziness, fainting, headache, agitation, and excitability – are typical of stress, anxiety, and tension.
 Studies indicate that those with PTSD have decreased levels of cortisol and increased levels of epinephrine and norepinephrine.
 Those three hormones create the “fight-or-flight” response to stress, which some people with PTSD experience frequently.
-Home testing kits can measure hormone levels to assess an imbalance.
+Home testing kits can measure neurotransmitter, hormone and thyroid levels to assess an imbalance.

 About 3.6% of adult Americans (5.2 million people) suffer from PTSD during the course of a year, and an estimated 7.8 million Americans will experience PTSD at some point in their lives.
 PTSD can develop at any age, including childhood.
-Women are more likely to develop PTSD than are men, probably due to the fact that women are more likely to be victims of domestic violence, abuse, and rape.
+Women are more likely to develop PTSD than are men, probably due to the fact that women are more likely to be victims of domestic violence, abuse and rape.

 Mental health professionals look for several things when diagnosing PTSD.
 The requirements for arriving at the diagnosis are called “Criteria A – F” and are as follows: